 Transportation: Once on location, there will be very minimal driving.
 You will be responsible for getting to and from the Moss landing location.

-Physical Requirements: All of our shooting locations will be less than a mile from the car, but the terrain may be uneven.
+Physical Requirements: Very low.
+All of our shooting locations will be less than a mile from the car, but the terrain may be uneven.
 If you get sea sick, please take the appropriate measures to make it as comfortable for you as possible.

 What’s included in the price: Park entrance fees, private boat charters, services of Sebastian Kennerknecht as photographic guide which includes knowing the area, having extensive natural history knowledge of the local fauna (especially the sea otters), helping you with any special needs, and helping you create more interesting and unique pictures of these mammals.